Italian Motorcycle Brands

 Ceccato Logo

 The Ceccato brand is one of the prime examples of innovative Italian motorcycle companies formed after World War II.
-The founder of the company was Pietro Ceccato, whose profession as a pharmacist was quite far from motorcycle manufacturing.
+The company’s founder was Pietro Ceccato, whose profession as a pharmacist was quite far from motorcycle manufacturing.
 However, Ceccato’s fascination and passion for control and engine ideas outweighed his professional affiliation.
-The first significant success was demonstrated by the Giro d’Italia motorcycle model, which was equipped with a single OHC powerplant.
+The Giro d’Italia motorcycle model demonstrated the first significant success, equipped with a single OHC powerplant.
 The engine was a joint development with students from the Taglioni Technical Institute.
 Production of motorcycles was discontinued in the mid-1960s.

 As an emblem, Ceccato chose a stylized image of a flying bird, the body of which was made in the form of a triangle.
 To the top of the figure were attached wings, under which there was a red plate.
 The name of the Ceccato brand was written on it in white Dymond Regular font.
 This choice of colors in the overall composition has a very strong visual impact.
 The most effective psychological effect distinguishes this combination.
 White and blue colors give restraint and style.
 The warm and rich red color gives dynamism to the whole composition.